Coronavirus: Is my airline waiving change fees?

 You can visit Finnair’s dedicated coronavirus page here.

-Bookings made between 28 May and 31 August for travel until 31 December 2020 can be changed to any date, time, origin and/or destination for free, up to 15 days before travel.
+Bookings made between 28 May and 31 October can be changed to any date, time, origin and/or destination for free, up to 15 days before travel.
 Date changes are permitted for travel up to and including 30 June 2021.
 Any difference in fare will be charged.

 Tickets purchased with Avios and group reservations are not included.